datahub-project/datahub/docs/how/updating-datahub-saas.md

 `ENTITY_CLIENT_RESTLI_GET_BATCH_CONCURRENCY` (default: 2) - Number of concurrent rest.li calls when the number of urns in a getBatchV2 call exceeds the batch size of 50.
 This is typical in metadata tests.

 `SEPARATE_SIBLINGS_LINEAGE_BY_DEFAULT` (default: false) - Whether we should separate siblings when fetching lineage data in search results by default.
 Typically this is false, but for Apple, we need this to be set to true.

+#### Sharing

+`FEAT_SHARE_EXTRA_ASPECTS` (default: empty) - Set this env variable for integrations service to additionally share custom aspects that might have been provisioned.

+`FEAT_SHARE_SKIP_CACHE_ON_LINEAGE_QUERY` (default: false) - Set this env variable to true (case insensitive) in case you want sharing to always use the latest lineage results at the cost of performance.

+`FEAT_SHARE_MAX_ENTITIES_PER_SHARE` (default: 1000) - By default the sharing
+system will share a maximum of 1000 upstreams and 1000 downstreams.
+Change this env variable to share higher numbers.

 `GRAPHQL_QUERY_INTROSPECTION_ENABLED` (default: true) - Whether to enable introspection queries in the GraphQL API.
 By default, this was already true.